Tire Service Life

 If a Tire Goes Flat

 Changing a Flat Tire If a tire goes flat while driving, grasp the steering wheel firmly, and brake gradually to reduce speed.
 Then, stop in a safe place.
-Replace the flat tire with a compact spare ...
+Replace the flat tire with a compact sp ...